 Yes.
 Verifying your security info isn't optional—we need to do this to help keep your Microsoft account more secure.

-When you access your account, we want to make sure it’s you who is making any changes.
+Your security info is only used to help protect your account.
+For example, if you access your account and start making changes, we want to make sure it’s you who's doing so.
 We’ll send a one-time security code to the phone number or email address you’ve provided.
 When you enter the code we sent you, we’ll know it’s really you.

 For this reason, it's important that you use a real phone number and email address for your alternate contact info.
 We'll never use this info to spam you or for any marketing purposes—it's only to verify your identity if there's ever a problem with your account.

 No. When you receive and enter your verification code, we'll know that your alternate contact info is current, and you can sign in to your account as usual.